James Martorano

 James Martorano ([martoˈraːno]; born December 10, 1941) is an American organized crime figure with ties to the Winter Hill Gang of South Boston, Massachusetts, and a member of the Patriarca crime family as of 1995.
 Martorano is the younger brother of notorious "hitman" and later government witness, John Martorano.

 Early life

 James Martorano was born in Somerville, Massachusetts.
 His father, Angelo "Andy" Martorano was an immigrant from Riesi, Sicily, Italy.
-His mother, Elizabeth Mary "Bess" Hunt, was an Irish-American full-time homemaker.
+His mother, Elizabeth Mary "Bess" Hunt, was an Anglo-American full-time homemaker.
 The Martorano family soon moved to East Milton, Massachusetts.